Microsoft 365 actions and extension actions setup

 -

-After you set up Microsoft 365 Actions, open Glean Assistant and export a response to Word, Excel, or an Outlook email draft.
+After you set up Microsoft 365 Actions, open Glean and export a response to Word, Excel, or an Outlook email draft.
 Choose Connect and sign in the first time.
 If Connect is blocked by policy, see Admin approval for using the action.

 -